Anita Bernstein

-Anita Nancy Bernstein is an American tort law scholar, with expertise in feminist jurisprudence and legal ethics.
+Anita Nancy Bernstein is an American tort law scholar with expertise in feminist jurisprudence and legal ethics.
 She is the Anita and Stuart Subotnick Professor of Law at Brooklyn Law School.

 Biography

-Bernstein graduated from Queens College with a Bachelor of Arts degree in Political Science and a Juris Doctor from Yale Law School.
-She served as an article and book review editor of the Yale Law Journal.
+Bernstein graduated from Queens College with a Bachelor of Arts degree in political science and then earned a Juris Doctor from Yale Law School, where she served as an article and book review editor of the Yale Law Journal.

 Following law school, she clerked for Jack B. Weinstein, who was then Chief Judge of the United States District Court for the Eastern District of New York.
 She then worked for Debevoise & Plimpton.
 Bernstein was the first law professor to receive the Fulbright Scholarship in European Union affairs.
-Her writings have appeared in Harvard Law Review, Yale Law Journal, Columbia Law Review, California Law Review, Michigan Law Review, Cornell Law Review, Duke Law Journal, Texas Law Review, and Vanderbilt Law Review.
-She has authored several books that address torts, products liability, and the law of marriage.